A Dutch journalist exposed the mob and defied death threats. Now he’s been shot in the head.

 The journalist had made a name for himself in the 1980s covering the kidnapping of beer magnate Freddy Heineken, eventually tracking down one of the kidnappers in Paraguay.
 He later won an International Emmy for investigating the 2005 disappearance of American teenager Natalee Holloway in Aruba.

 His relentlessness often ruffled feathers.
 One of the Heineken kidnappers was convicted of making threats against de Vries.
-In 2019, the journalist said prosecutors had told him Taghi had hired an assassin to kill him — a claim the alleged mob boss, then in hiding, reportedly denied in a letter to de Vries.
+In 2019, the journalist said prosecutors had told him that Taghi had hired an assassin to kill him — a claim the alleged mob boss, then in hiding, reportedly denied in a letter to de Vries.

-Despite the danger of advising Nabil B., who recently said he wouldn’t testify due to security concerns, de Vries did not use bodyguards and was on his own when he left the RTL studio in Amsterdam on Tuesday night, according to the Algemeen Dagblad newspaper.
+Despite the danger of advising Nabil B., who recently said he wouldn’t testify because of security concerns, de Vries did not use bodyguards and was on his own when he left the RTL studio in Amsterdam on Tuesday night, according to the Algemeen Dagblad newspaper.

 Authorities declined to say whether de Vries had received police protection, the Associated Press reported.